-Water Solubility = 1 g/242 mL at 20→C. Plant toxicity: Continuous fumigation of plants with 300 or 3000 ppb Hydrogen Sulfide caused leaf lesions, defoliation, and reduced growth with severity of injury correlated to dose.
+Water Solubility = 1 g/242 mL at 20°C.

+Plant toxicity: Continuous fumigation of plants with 300 or 3000 ppb Hydrogen Sulfide caused leaf lesions, defoliation, and reduced growth with severity of injury correlated to dose.
 At higher (3.25 and 5.03 ppm) Hydrogen Sulfide, significant reductions in leaf CO2 and water vapor exchanges occurred, and stomatal openings were depressed.
 When Hydrogen Sulfide gas was applied to 29 species of green plants for 5 hours, young, rapidly elongating tissues were more sensitive to injury than older tissues.
-Symptoms included scorching of young shoots and 12.
-ECOLOGICAL INFORMATION(continued) leaves, basal and marginal scorching of older leaves.
+Symptoms included scorching of young shoots and leaves, basal and marginal scorching of older leaves.
 Mature leaves were unaffected.
-Seeds exposed to Hydrogen Sulfide gas showed delay in germination Persistence: Converts to elemental sulfur upon standing in water.
+Seeds exposed to Hydrogen Sulfide gas showed delay in germination.
+Persistence: Converts to elemental sulfur upon standing in water.
 Major Species Threatened: Aquatic and animal life plants may be injured if exposed to 5 ppm in air over 24 hours.
 Biodegradation: Microorganisms in soil and water are involved in oxidation-reduction reactions that oxidize hydrogen sulfide to elemental sulfur.
 Members of the genera Beggiatoa, Thioploca, and Thiotrix function in transition zones between aerobic and anaerobic conditions where both molecular oxygen and hydrogen sulfide are found.
 Also, some photosynthetic bacteria oxidize hydrogen sulfide to elemental sulfur.
 Members of the families Chlorobiaceae and Chromatiaceae (purple sulfur bacteria) are obligate aerobes and are phototropic, and are found in waters with high H2S concentrations.
-The interactions of these organisms form part of the global sulfur cycle.
-Bioconcentration: Does not have bioaccumulation or food chain contamination potential.
-NITROGEN: Water Solubility = 2.4 volumes Nitrogen/100 volumes water at 0→C; 1.6 volumes Nitrogen/100 volumes water at 20→C. EFFECT OF MATERIAL ON PLANTS or ANIMALS: No evidence is currently available on this gas mixture's effects on plant and animal life.
-Hydrogen Sulfide and Carbon Monoxide, components of this gas mixture, can be deadly to exposed animal life, producing symptoms similar to those experienced by humans.
-This gas mixture may also be harmful to plant life.
-EFFECT OF CHEMICAL ON AQUATIC LIFE: No evidence is currently available on this gas mixture's effects on aquatic life.
-The presence of more than a trace of the Carbon Monoxide component of this gas mixture is a hazard to fish.
-The following aquatic toxicity data are available for the Hydrogen Sulfide component of this gas mixture: HYDROGEN SULFIDE:
+The interactions of these organisms form part of the global sulfur cycle. ncentration: Does not have bioaccumulation or food chain contamination potential OXYGEN: Water Solubility = 1 volume Oxygen/32 volumes water at 20° C. Log $K{ow} = -0.65$ NITROGEN: Water Solubility = 2.4 volumes Nitrogen/100 volumes water at 0°C. 1.6 volumes Nitrogen/100 volumes water at 20°C. EFFECT OF MATERIAL ON PLANTS or ANIMALS: Due to the presence of Hydrogen Sulfide in this gas mixture, releases of this gas mixture can be harmful or fatal to plant and animal life.
+EFFECT OF CHEMICAL ON AQUATIC LIFE: Hydrogen Sulfide, a component of this gas mixture, is harmful if released in an aquatic environment.
+All handling procedures should be aimed at preventing a release of Hydrogen Sulfide to the environment.
+The following aquatic toxicity data are available for Hydrogen Sulfide: HYDROGEN SULFIDE: